JetBrains/Qodana/topics/python-draft.md

 ## Before your start

-%qp% requires a [project token](project-token.md) generated in Qodana Cloud.
-If you use the %qp-co% linter, the project token is optional.
+%qp% requires a valid %product% license for running, and it can be identified and verified using [project tokens](project-token.md) generated in
+Qodana Cloud.
+If you use the %qp-co% linter, the project token is optional because of the Community license.

-If your project has external `pip` dependencies, you can set them up using the [`bootstrap`](before-running-qodana.md) field in the `qodana.yaml` file.
+If your project has external `pip` dependencies, set them up using the [`bootstrap`](before-running-qodana.md) field in the `qodana.yaml` file.
 For example, if your project dependencies are specified by the `requirements.txt` file in your project root, add the following line to [`qodana.yaml`](qodana-yaml.md#Run+custom+commands) that will be executed before the analysis: